You can use DNS Check to monitor DNS records for changes. Monitored DNS records are automatically checked every 5

 You have two options:

-- Add individual DNS records by clicking the Add DNS record button, then clicking on the type of DNS record if you would like to add.
+- Add individual DNS records by clicking the Add DNS record button and then clicking on the DNS record type if you would like to add.

 - Import a zone file by clicking the Import zone file button.

 DNS Check makes many notification options available to you.
 Each time a DNS record changes state between passing and failing, a notification gets sent using each enabled option.
 You may enable as many or as few of these options as you'd like.

 See our Notification Settings page for more details.